What Do They Teach?

 This video gives you an idea of the action-packed day students in a private high school typically have.

 Private high schools come in a wide range of approaches and methods.
-But the fork in the road really is about deciding whether she should go away to boarding school or stay home and attend a day school.
+But the fork in the road is about deciding whether she should go away to boarding school or stay home and attend a day school.
 Be prepared for the inevitable course corrections as she matures through high school.
-Let her spread her wings and get comfortable with being her own person.
-I mention all these parenting basics because they are the backdrop against which you need to select the private high school she will attend.
+Let her spread her wings and get comfortable with being her person.
+I mention all these parenting basics because they are the backdrop against which you must select the private high school she will attend.

 Questions?
-Contact us on Facebook. @privateschoolreview
+Contact us on Facebook or Instagram. @privateschoolreview